Christie’s Just Sold the Azure Blue, the Largest Fancy Blue Diamond Ever Offered

 The Azure Blue diamond carries a Fancy Blue grade.
 Magnificent color, extraordinary size, and GIA-graded as potentially Internally Flawless.
 It’s a stone that any serious collector would stop everything to consider.
 The 5.04-carat marquise cut, however, carries a Fancy Vivid Blue grade.
 That single word — vivid — closes an enormous size gap.

 A Fancy Vivid Blue of over five carats with VVS2 clarity, potentially Internally Flawless, and Type IIb classification is a stone of almost incomprehensible rarity.
-The difference in color grade between the two diamonds essentially offsets the difference in size, which is why Christie’s estimates them identically.
+The difference in color grade between the two diamonds essentially offsets the difference in size, which is why their final sale prices were so close.
 Nature and the GIA grading scale have produced a perfect equilibrium between two completely different stones.

 The Azure Blue diamond sits in a platinum ring featuring a hidden halo of natural pink diamonds.
 The setting complements its even, distinguished blue tone without competing with it.
 The 5.04-carat vivid blue marquise sits in a platinum ring with baguette side diamonds.
 Both settings let the diamonds do the talking.